segmentio/analytics.js/Astronomer.md

 This repo should be kept in sync with upstream segment version.
-The only thing we change here is component.json.
-The dependency for `analytics.js-integrations` should point to our fork on github (astronomer branch).
+The only thing we change here is component.json and integrations.js.
+The dependency for `analytics.js-integration-astronomer` should point to our github integration repo.

 To Build:
--   Make sure our fork of `analytics.js-integrations` `astronomer` branch is up to date.
+-   Make sure our integration master branch is up to date.
 -   `make clean && make build`